-This section clarifies that a drug is misbranded if it is not labeled in accordance with this Act, if the labeling or advertising or promotion of such drug is false or misleading in any particular, or if it is made by a compounding manufacturer that has not paid fees as required.
+This section clarifies that a drug is misbranded if it is not labeled in accordance with this Act or if it is made by a compounding manufacturer that has not paid fees as required.
 It also clarifies the pharmacy exemption in Sec.
 704 inspection authorities would not apply to compounding manufacturers.